swakita14/RecNexus/Milestones/Milestone2/Class_Project_Definition.md

 With use of the discipline agile delivery methodology, we will deliver a website that allows users to make discussions that allows them to freely express their opinion and argue within a civil manner.
 The website will allow users to discuss and make comments about content from other websites and news sources.
 If a user is not logged in, then they are will only be able to view the content, but not participate in discussions.

-[What processes are we following?
-What are we choosing to do and at what level of detail or extent?]

 ## Initial Vision Discussion with Stakeholders